Samsung Galaxy S22: Lineup

-The S22 line consists of three devices.
-The Galaxy S22 is the least expensive with a 6.1 in screen.
-The Galaxy S22+ has similar hardware in a larger form factor, with a 6.6 in screen, faster charging and a larger battery capacity.
-The Galaxy S22 Ultra has a 6.8 in screen and the largest battery capacity in the lineup, with a more advanced camera setup and a higher resolution display compared to the S22 and S22+, as well as an embedded S Pen – the first in the S Series as a whole.
+The S22 line consists of three devices: the Galaxy S22 (with a 6.1 in screen), the Galaxy S22+ (which has similar hardware in a larger form factor, with a 6.6 in screen, faster charging and a larger battery capacity), and the Galaxy S22 Ultra has a 6.8 in screen and the largest battery capacity in the line-up, with a more advanced camera setup and a higher resolution display compared to the S22 and S22+.
+The latter device also embeds the S Pen, a first in the Galaxy S series after the discontinuation of the Galaxy Note.